The Guided Local Hamiltonian Problem for Stoquastic Hamiltonians: Multi-chotomy Theorem and Completeness

 \subsection{Completeness of local stoquastic Hamiltonians}

 We discuss the challenge of proving \emph{completeness} for the \sc{Guided Local Hamiltonian} problem under stoquastic constraints.
-While \clw{BPP}{hardness} has been established, completeness requires containment in \cl{BPP}, which is non-trivial due to the problem's reliance on guiding states.
-Classical algorithms for ground state energy estimation typically exploit sample-query access to the guiding state, thereby avoiding quantum state preparation.
+While we have established \clw{BPP}{hardness}, completeness requires containment in \cl{BPP}, which is non-trivial due to the problem's reliance on guiding states.
+Classical algorithms for ground-state energy estimation typically exploit sample-query access to the guiding state, thereby avoiding quantum state preparation.
 However, known results either impose restrictive assumptions or fail to align with the promises specific to our setting.

-Ref.~\cite{GLG22} shows that the \sc{Guided Local Hamiltonian} problem is classically tractable for stoquastic Hamiltonians when both the precision and guiding state overlap are constant.
+Ref.~\cite{gharibian2023dequantizing} shows that the \sc{Guided Local Hamiltonian} problem is classically tractable for stoquastic Hamiltonians when both the precision and guiding state overlap are constant.
 Their algorithm succeeds with high probability using only efficient sample-query access, without requiring quantum preparation.
-Ref.~\cite{ZWY24} improves upon this by relaxing the norm bound to a polynomial in $n$, but introduces a strong constraint: the guiding state must be preparable in constant depth.
-This is a significant limitation, as no known method achieves such preparation for the guiding state in \cref{thrm:G6LSH-BPP-hard}, rendering the result inapplicable to our case.
+Ref.~\cite{zhang2024dequantized} improves upon this by relaxing the norm bound to polynomial in $n$, but introduces two strong constraints: \begin{inparaenum}[(i)] \item the guiding state must be preparable in constant depth, and \item the algorithm requires knowledge of an interval containing the ground-state energy, a promise not provided in the standard problem formulation. \end{inparaenum} To address the second constraint, we prove in \cref{app:classical-algorithms} that the cluster expansion methods of Ref.~\cite{mann2024algorithmic} for approximating partition functions of local Hamiltonians can be adapted to decide the \sc{Guided Local Hamiltonian} problem directly, without requiring an energy interval.
+We show that when the guiding state overlap, promise gap, and spectral gap are all constant, and the guiding state is preparable in constant-depth with geometrically local gates, there exists a deterministic polynomial-time classical algorithm that decides the problem.
+This simplifies and clarifies the approach of Ref.~\cite{zhang2024dequantized}, though it applies only to a restricted special case of \cref{thrm:G6LSH-BPP-hard} (and related general local Hamiltonian results) where these stringent conditions are met.
+Note that we still maintain the Hamiltonian norm scaling of $O(\poly{n})$ in this setting, as the cluster expansion method does not require renormalisation to a constant norm.